Term DatesTerm Dates Staff IntranetStaff Intranet Student CentralStudent Central

 It not only gives pupils the knowledge to deal with practical problems in the real world, it is also an important subject when applying for Further Education and employment.

-The aim at Key Stage 4 is to enable students to master and enhance the knowledge acquired from Key Stage 3 whilst linking the various concepts in the mathematics curriculum.
-Students are taught to draw on alternative methods to solve such complex problems keeping in line with the demands of the GCSE curriculum.
+The aim at Key Stage 4 is to enable pupils to master and enhance the knowledge acquired from Key Stage 3 whilst linking the various concepts in the mathematics curriculum.
+Pupils are taught to draw on alternative methods to solve such complex problems keeping in line with the demands of the GCSE curriculum.

-Students have four contact hours per week in year 10, four contact hours in year 11 plus one extra hour for the Year 11 examination classes.
-Homework is set three to four times per week to provide students with an opportunity to practise the skills taught in lessons and to consolidate their understanding.
+Pupils have five contact hours per week in year 10 and year 11.
+Homework is set three to four times per week to provide pupils with an opportunity to practise the skills taught in lessons and to consolidate their understanding.

 Our exam board is Edexcel.